fogfish/fogfish.github.io/tech/languages/go.md

 [Iterating Over Slices In Go](https://www.ardanlabs.com/blog/2013/09/iterating-over-slices-in-go.html) In Go everything is pass by value.
 We can pass by value the address of an object or pass by value a copy of an object.
 That includes function parameters, return values and when iterating over a slice, map or channel.

 [Recursion And Tail Calls In Go](https://www.ardanlabs.com/blog/2013/09/recursion-and-tail-calls-in-go_26.html) Go does not optimize for recursion, even if tail calls are explicit.
 The post explains in details a Golang design of recursive calls and how to improve the memory consumption in recursive algorithms.

+[Golang Unsafe Type Conversions and Memory Access](https://hackernoon.com/golang-unsafe-type-conversions-and-memory-access-odz3yrl) Go is a strongly typed, you have to convert variable from one type to another to use in different parts of application.
+But sometimes you need to step around this type safety.
+It could be needed to optimization of bottle necks in high load systems, where every tick counts.
+Unsafe operation potentially could safe a lot of allocations.
+Unsafe also allows to hack into any struct field, including slices, strings, maps etc.